Chart Color Schemes

 Balgowlah features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-The dwelling structure in Balgowlah, as per the latest Census, consisted of 34.6% houses and 65.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Balgowlah was higher than Sydney metro's level at 34.7%.
-The remaining dwellings were either mortgaged (33.5%) or rented (31.8%).
-The median monthly mortgage repayment in the area was $3,250, above Sydney metro's average of $2,427.
-The median weekly rent figure for Balgowlah was recorded at $640, compared to Sydney metro's $470.
-Nationally, Balgowlah's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Balgowlah's dwelling structure, as per the latest Census, consisted of 34.6% houses and 65.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Balgowlah stood at 34.7%, with mortgaged dwellings at 33.5% and rented ones at 31.8%.
+The median monthly mortgage repayment was $3,250, higher than Sydney metro's average of $2,427.
+Median weekly rent in Balgowlah was $640, compared to Sydney metro's $470.
+Nationally, Balgowlah's median monthly mortgage repayments were significantly higher at $3,250 versus the Australian average of $1,863, and rents were substantially higher at $640 compared to the national figure of $375.

 Frequently Asked Questions - Housing